 Saeki’s exhibitions are popular and his audience is ever increasing.
 He is now in his seventies and still working, enjoys the interest of is ever increasing following and the impact his work has on young artists.
 Saeki designed the cover of one of John Lennon and Yoko Ono’s albums (Sometime in New York City, 1972), and both Yoko Ono and their son Sean Lennon are fans and friends of him.
 So I suspect that this fact did not stand in the way of his fame!

-Below you can find some striking Toshio Saeki art…
+Below you can find an extensive collection of Toshio Saeki’s gruesomely beautiful art…

 Click HERE and check out more subversive modern shunga artists..!!!

 Update 16-1-2020: This week it was announced that on November 21, 2019 the brilliant artist Toshio Saeki died at the age of 74.
 His discerning imagination will be surely missed!

 Let us know your thoughts on this legendary artist who inspired so many contemporaries in the comment below….!!